z5267282/mve/README.md

 + remaining.json
 ```

-The current config is maintained as a string in `src/current.json`
+The current config is maintained as a string in `src/current.json` .

+The swapper moves `config.py` and `remaining.json` of the given config into `src` .

+The new config can be the same as the old one.

+If `src/configs` doesn't exist the program terminates with exit code `err.NO_CONFIGS_FOLDER` .

+If the given config doesn't exist the program term terminates with exit code `err.NO_CONFIG` .